Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon RX 5600 XT should perform a little bit faster than the GeForce GTX 980 Ti overall. (explain)
+Memory BandwidthThe Radeon RX 5600 XT should theoretically perform a little bit faster than the GeForce GTX 980 Ti in general. (explain)

-Texel RateThe Radeon RX 5600 XT is a bit (approximately 13%) more effective at AF than the GeForce GTX 980 Ti. (explain)
+Texel RateThe Radeon RX 5600 XT will be a little bit (more or less 13%) better at AF than the GeForce GTX 980 Ti. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce GTX 980 Ti is a better choice, though not by far. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 980 Ti is the winner, though not by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison